Zygo/bees/docs/install.md

   There may be problems when building with newer compiler versions.
   Build failure reports welcome!

-* btrfs-progs (tested with 4.1..4.20.2) or libbtrfs-dev (tested with version 4.20.2)
+* btrfs-progs

-  Needed for btrfs.h and ctree.h during compile.
-  Also needed by the service wrapper script.
+  Needed at runtime by the service wrapper script.

 * libuuid-dev